ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/formatting.md

 </pre>
 </div>

-### Code samples in lists
+### Code snippets in lists
 Python-Markdown has some limitations.
-Use the following syntax when including code samples in lists:
+Use the following syntax when including code snippets in lists:

 <div class="ap-m-code-snippet">
 <pre>